nickriches/Linguistics-gitbook/08 - Verbs in the driving seat.md

 1. Semantic level: roles specified by the verb
 2. Syntactic level: ordering of roles

+Non-essential participants are often classified as adverbials

+1. She beat the eggs [ with a whisk ]

+2. She topped the cake [ with cream ]

+3. She ate the bananas [ with custard ]

+4. She scoffed the cake [ with her best friend ]

+Which of the `with' phrases describe an essential participant?
+Could the event take place without it?

 ## Determining valency

 How do we determine **essential** participants?
 Those which are obligatory?
 We can test for obligatoriness by omitting an presumed argument, and seeing how this impacts on grammaticality